School choice: Chile

 In Chile, researchers reported that when controlling for student background (parental income and education), the difference in performance between public and private sectors is not significant.
 Variation within each sector is greater than that between the two systems.

 Sweden

 Sweden's system of school choice is one of the world's freest, providing public funds for student choice of publicly or privately run school, including religious and for-profit schools.
 Fifteen years after the 1993 reform, private school enrollment had increased from 1% to 10% of the student population.

 United States

+The first use of school vouchers in the United States dated back to state tuition grants provided by Virginia's 1956 Stanley Plan, which financed white-only private schools known as segregation academies.
+Other states followed until the practice was disallowed by Griffin v.
+County School Board of Prince Edward County (1964).

 School choice is the subject of fierce debate in various state legislatures across the United States.
 The most common type of school choice in the United States, measured both by the number of programs and by the number of participating students, are scholarship tax credit programs.
 These allow individuals or corporations to receive tax credits toward their state taxes in exchange for donations made to non-profit organizations that grant private school scholarships.
 A similar subsidy may be provided by a state through a school voucher program.